Our recommended toddler sleep solution

 It sounds like your toddler is certainly taking his time to adjust to being out of the safety sleep.
 I am assuming that at bedtime he is moving around and standing up, and this is one of the key reasons it’s taking so long to go to sleep.

 At his age I would go for the toddler Woobabe Sleeping Bag – this will last until he is 4 and you can use it year round.
-Woolbabe bags are merino & cotton, and are just fabulous for helping children sleep better.
+Woolbabe also offers Sleeping Suits, which are like sleeping bags with legs, however, this may keep him mobile around the cot.
+Woolbabe is made from a 100% natural merino & cotton fibre and are just fabulous for helping children sleep better.

 Dummy use